W. G. Grace: Development as a cricketer

 Henry Grace founded Mangotsfield Cricket Club in 1845 to represent several neighbouring villages including Downend.
-In 1846, this club merged with the West Gloucestershire Cricket Club whose name was adopted until 1867.
-It has been said that the Grace family ran the West Gloucestershire "almost as a private club".
+In 1846, this club merged with the West Gloucestershire Cricket Club whose name was adopted until 1867; it has been said that the Grace family ran the West Gloucestershire "almost as a private club".
 Henry Grace managed to organise matches against Lansdown Cricket Club in Bath, which was the premier West Country club.
-West Gloucestershire fared poorly in these games and, sometime in the 1850s, Henry and Alfred Pocock decided to join Lansdown, although they continued to run the West Gloucestershire and this remained their primary club.
+West Gloucestershire fared poorly in these games and, sometime in the 1850s, Henry Grace and Alfred Pocock decided to join Lansdown, although they continued to run the West Gloucestershire and this remained their primary club.